Bob Hawke: Personal life

 Hawke married Hazel Masterson in 1956 at Perth Trinity Church.
-They had three children: Susan (born 1957), Stephen (born 1959) and Roslyn (born 1960).
+They had three children: Susan (born 1957), Stephen (born 1959) and Roslyn (born 1961).
 Their fourth child, Robert Jr, died in early infancy in 1963.
 Hawke was named Victorian Father of the Year in 1971, an honour which his wife disputed due to his heavy drinking and womanising.
-The couple divorced in 1995, after he left her for the writer Blanche d'Alpuget, and the two lived together in Northbridge, a suburb of the North Shore of Sydney.
+The couple divorced in 1994, after he left her for the writer Blanche d'Alpuget, and the two lived together in Northbridge, a suburb on the North Shore of Sydney.
 The divorce estranged Hawke from some of his family for a period, although they had reconciled by the 2010s.

+Hawke was a supporter of National Rugby League club the Canberra Raiders.

+Alcoholism and abstinence

-Throughout his early life, Hawke was a heavy drinker, having set a world record for drinking during his years as a student.
+Throughout his life before politics, Hawke was a heavy drinker.
 Hawke eventually suffered from alcohol poisoning following the death of his and Hazel's infant son in 1963.
 He publicly announced in 1980 that he would abstain from alcohol to seek election to Parliament, in a move which garnered significant public attention and support.
-Hawke began to drink again following his retirement from politics, although to a more manageable extent; on several occasions, in his later years, videos of Hawke downing beer at cricket matches would frequently go viral.
+It is popularly stated that Hawke began to drink again following his retirement from politics, although to a more manageable extent; on several occasions, in his later years, videos of Hawke downing beer at cricket matches would frequently go viral.
+There is evidence that Hawke did drink alcohol while in office, provided by then vice-president of the United States of America, George H. W. Bush, who later recalled shared drunken behaviour during Hawke's 1983 first official visit to the United States.

+Religious views

 On the subject of religion, Hawke wrote, while attending the 1952 World Christian Youth Conference in India, that "there were all these poverty stricken kids at the gate of this palatial place where we were feeding our face and I just (was) struck by this enormous sense of irrelevance of religion to the needs of people".
 He subsequently abandoned his Christian beliefs.
 By the time he entered politics he was a self-described agnostic.
 Hawke told Andrew Denton in 2008 that his father's Christian faith had continued to influence his outlook, saying "My father said if you believe in the fatherhood of God you must necessarily believe in the brotherhood of man, it follows necessarily, and even though I left the church and was not religious, that truth remained with me."